hugodias/railStrap/README.md

 [![Build Status](https://api.travis-ci.org/hugodias/railStrap.png)](https://travis-ci.org/hugodias/railStrap)
 # RailStrap

-RailStrap is a Front-end / Back-end template using HTML5 Boilerplate, Twitter Bootstrap and Ruby on Rails (4.0.0rc2) with a powerful authentication system for building ruby on rails websites in seconds.
+RailStrap is a Front-end / Back-end template using HTML5 Boilerplate, Twitter Bootstrap, Ruby on Rails (4.0.0) and Ruby 2.0.0 with a powerful authentication system for building ruby on rails websites in seconds.

 ## Quick start